 The Tourism Ministry has estimated that the industry incurred a loss of Rs.34 billion during the lockdown period, until June.

-A country which relies heavily on tourism for revenue is closed for six months.
-On the other hand, WHO announced that the impact of COVID-19 will lasts for more than two years and in this case if the government lacks proper vision and management tourism industry is likely to be on the verge of collapse.
+A country that relies heavily on tourism for revenue is closed for six months.
+On the other hand, WHO announced that the impact of COVID-19 will last for more than two years, and in this case if the government lacks proper vision and management tourism industry is likely to be on the verge of collapse.

 Tourism entrepreneur and local trekking agency owner Mr. Chin Bahadur Thapa Magar believes that a year-long lockdown is not an option.
 The tourism industry is different and should keep running by any means with proper plans, visions, and safety protocols.
 “My clients are regularly sending me emails and inquire about reservations for upcoming seasons, they want to hit the trekking trails asap,” said Chin.
 He added we have to be optimistic and always find a solution.

 Since this year’s spring season was a complete loss, the locals from remote valleys such as the Manaslu region, the Dhaulagiri region, Dolpo region has to suffer a lot with zero income as there were not single travelers.

 Many trekking operators, guides, and porters are also having a hard time adjusting their lifestyle and are waiting eagerly to reopen the tourism sector.

 So, what do you think about this reopening of trekking and expeditions in Nepal?
 Are you excited to visit Nepal again and trek to Everest Base Camp, Annapurna Base Camp or other regions?